 Under the aegis of the Richard Paul Richman Center for Business, Law, and Public Policy, Columbia University’s Business and Law Schools benefit from an unprecedented opportunity to jointly lead discourse on issues at the crossroads of their respective disciplines.
 The Business School is a powerful generator of ideas on economics, business, and public policy, and the Law School plays a leading role in the analysis and improvement of law, legal institutions, and public policy in a global society.
-The Business and Law Schools complement each other with their strengths, providing a strong foundation for collaborative research on issues of shared relevance and for articulating ideas at the level of policy and regulation.
+The Business and Law Schools complement each other with their strengths, providing a robust foundation for collaborative research and for articulating ideas at the level of policy and regulation.